-MINIMUM REQUIREMENTS FOR THE MS DEGREE
+MINIMUM REQUIREMENTS FOR THE MS WITH A MAJOR IN CRIMINAL JUSTICE

-Non-Thesis Option: Total of 30 graduate semester hours.
+Total of 30 graduate semester hours.
 The student must complete 24 hours in criminal justice courses, including 15 hours in required criminal justice courses and 9 hours of criminal justice electives.
 The remaining 6 hours may be in criminal justice or in a related field approved in advance by the head of the Criminal Justice Department.

-Thesis Option: Total of 30 graduate semester hours.
+Total of 30 graduate semester hours.
 The student must complete 24 hours in criminal justice courses, including 15 hours in required criminal justice courses, 6 hours of thesis, and a 3 hour criminal justice elective.
 The remaining 6 hours may be in criminal justice or in a related field approved in advance by the head of the Criminal Justice Department.
-See "Thesis Options and Procedures" on page 48.
+See "Thesis Options and Procedures" on page 41of this Bulletin.

-Required criminal justice courses (15 graduate semester hours):
+Required Criminal Justice Courses (15 semester hours):

-- CJ 500 Seminar in Contemporary Criminal Justice Issues (3) - CJ 501 Applied Data Analysis for Criminal Justice (3) - CJ 502 Research Methods in Criminal Justice (3) - CJ 505 Criminal Justice Administration (3) - CJ 521 Seminar in Criminological Theory (3)
+- CJ 500 Contemporary Criminal Justice Issues (3) - CJ 501 Applied Data Analysis for Criminal Justice (3) - CJ 502 Research Methods in Criminal Justice (3) - CJ 505 Criminal Justice Administration (3) - CJ 521 Criminological Theory (3)